Shiina18/shiina18.github.io/_posts/2021-05-27-verywellmind.md

 ## 如何与内向者约会?

 - Gordon, S. (2021, Jan 25).
 [What to Know When Dating an Introvert](https://www.verywellmind.com/what-to-know-when-dating-an-introvert-5093777). *very well mind*.
+- Cuncic, A. (2020, Jul 25).
+[Understanding the Dimensions of Introversion and Shyness](https://www.verywellmind.com/introversion-and-shyness-explained-3024882). *very well mind*.

 > Overall, introversion is a personality trait where the person focuses more on internal feelings rather than on external sources of stimulation.
 >
 > Typically, people who are introverted have a small group of close friends, enjoy solitude, and find large groups or parties draining at times.
 They also are very self-aware, enjoy observing people and situations, and are drawn to careers that foster independence.

 It's also important to note that introversion is **not the same thing** as being [antisocial](https://www.verywellmind.com/antisocial-personality-disorder-2795566), having [social anxiety](https://www.verywellmind.com/what-is-social-phobia-2671698), or being [shy](https://www.verywellmind.com/introversion-and-shyness-explained-3024882).

+社恐 (social anxiety, previously referred to as social phobia) 是正儿八经的心理疾病, 会严重影响生活, 而非人们平常随口自称的那种.

+Shyness involves fear of negative evaluation (and is a milder form of social anxiety),﻿ whereas introversion refers to a tendency toward becoming over-stimulated and the need to be alone to gain energy.
+The opposite of shyness is being outgoing.
+The outgoing person is not afraid of others and has a tendency to approach.

 ### 内向的关键特征